Stephanie Sanzo Shows Off Incredible Before-And-After Body Transformation In Sports Bra And Leggings

 And finally, a fourth commenter said that Stephanie’s post had encouraged them not to be so self-critical about their fitness level.

-“I am extremely hard on myself and need to focus more on where I am going versus not being at my goal overnight,” they wrote.
+“I am extremely hard on myself and need to focus more on where I am going versus not being at my goal overnight.”